ukwa/w3act/README.md

 ### Install instructions

-Please refere to the istallation instructions of associated tool.
+Please refer to the istallation instructions of associated tool.

-### Use

 ## To use the tool:

-1. Open DOS window and run the following command:
+### Open DOS window and run the following command:

 play run

-2. Start browser and use URL:
+### Start browser and use URL:

 localhost:9000